ETCLabs/sACN/docs/pages/per_address_priority.md

 Overall, receivers wait for a short period on start up to see if the alternate start code priority information is being provided before they start accepting data.

 If no alternate start code priority information arrives, they use the packet priority.
-If the packet is a Draft sACN packet and it specifies that it does not carry a priority, by placing a zero in the field.